-A type of chemical bond of particular interest to our study of batteries is the so-called ionic bond, and it differs from the covalent bond in that one atom of the molecule possesses an excess of electrons while another atom lacks electrons, the bonds between them being a result of the electrostatic attraction between the two unlike charges.
-Consequently, ionic bonds, when broken or formed, result in electrons moving from one place to another.
-This motion of electrons in ionic bonding can be harnessed to generate an electric current.
-A device constructed to do just this is called a voltaic cell, or cell for short, usually consisting of two metal electrodes immersed in a chemical mixture (called an electrolyte) designed to facilitate a chemical reaction:
+The formation of ions and ionic bonds from neutral atoms or molecules (or vice versa) involves the transfer of electrons.
+That transfer of electrons can be harnessed to generate an electric current.
+A device constructed to do just this is called a voltaic cell, or cell for short, usually consisting of two metal electrodes immersed in a chemical mixture (called an electrolyte) designed to facilitate such an electrochemical (oxidation/reduction) reaction: